jfu299/filterlist-uBO/README.md

 By: Justin Fu

-Use at your own risk - This filter list is not guaranteed to be frequently updated or maintained
+Use at your own risk - These filter lists are not guaranteed to be frequently updated or maintained

 Main Filter List: